marcias/RoomWordSample/README.md

-This is a sample, based in a android code lab.
-The pourpose of this project is to better understand how Room works.
+This is a sample, based on an Android code lab.
+The pourpose of this project is to better understand how Room, LiveData and ViewModel work.
+Also start to become more familiar with Kotlin.